yelouafi/websql.js/README.md

 ##Queries and finder methods

-In addition to the insert, update and destroy methods, the Table object also includes helpers to execute queries on the underlying table. note the helper finders call the run method implicitly.
+In addition to the insert, update and destroy methods, the Table object also includes helpers to execute queries on the underlying table. note that with helper finders you don't have to call run
 ```javascript
 // get the first row, automatically call run
 db.todos.all()